robynp108/CO-VIRAL-Group-5/README.md

 I WANT TO view only validated information from experts

 SO THAT I can prevent panic and negativity when making health decisions for myself and my family.

+## Features
+* A home page that includes tiles containing:
+- feature articles from the CDC, WHO and NIH (title, intro and link)
+- previews and links to our three main pages (What You Need to Know, Current Data, Top Articles)
+- a Quick Fact section about the disease COVID-19 itself called Street Smarts
+- two short videos with basic overview information about COVID-19 and the coronavirus that causes it
+- a section describing the purpose of our app and an intro to uor creative team

+* Three linked informative pages with th e titles What You Need To Know, Current Data, and Top Articles